Although experts are still learning a lot about the COVID-19 vaccines, there are some clear benefits to getting

 The vaccine reduces your risk of infection.

 Once you receive your first shot, your body begins producing antibodies to the coronavirus.
 These antibodies help your immune system fight the virus if you happen to be exposed, so it reduces your chance of getting the disease.
-There are three vaccines available for use in the United States, and they are all more than 70% effective in preventing infection.
+There are four vaccines available for use in the United States, and they are all effective in preventing infection.
 Learn more about effectiveness.

 It’s true that you can still become infected after being vaccinated, but once more of the population is vaccinated, those chances are further reduced thanks to something called herd immunity.
 So getting vaccinated not only reduces your chance of being infected, it also contributes to community protection, reducing the likelihood of virus transmission.